quark-bits/quark-bits.github.io/docs/git/Install_Config.md

 ## Install and Configuration

 ### Installing GIT
-Follow the link to download and install https://git-scm.com/downloads
+Follow the [link](https://git-scm.com/downloads) to download and install.

-##
+---

 ### Config
 Config file locations for Mac/Unix based systems.
 Locations vary for windows.